chasewnelson/Taiwan-COVID-19/README.md

 <img src="https://github.com/chasewnelson/Taiwan-COVID-19-2021/blob/main/visualizations/cases_by_days_late_20210531.png?raw=true" title="Cases by days late" alt="Cases by days late" align="left" size="small">

 Here results are depicted by **days late** (shade of red).
 Late additions to previous days (backlogging) can create the illusion of a downward trend, because recent days will be disproportionately underestimated, having had fewer chances (days) to 'score points' from backlogging.
 Put another way, many more tests are 1-day-late than 10-days-late.
 Thus, these lighter bar portions grow larger closer to the present (right) because they are predicted to be less complete: future revisions should change today’s total a lot more than totals from a week ago.
+Based on the backlogging pattern observed thus far, we considered dates >9 days in the past relatively ‘locked in’ (unlikely to change substantially).

 ### <a name="cases"></a>Cases by Date Added